Dashboard Overview

 ATT&CK Coverage

-Section titled “ATT&CK Coverage”Opens the MITRE ATT&CK heatmap — every Sigma rule contributes to one or more (tactic, technique) cells.
-Hovering a cell lists the rules; clicking opens a drilldown panel with the matching rules and recent alerts.
+Section titled “ATT&CK Coverage”The ATT&CK screen is the MITRE ATT&CK heatmap — every Sigma rule contributes to one or more (tactic, technique) cells across the canonical 14-tactic grid.
+Detected techniques are highlighted; hovering a cell lists the rules.
 Useful for spotting blind spots before a hunt.

 Sigma Rules

-Section titled “Sigma Rules”The Sigma Rules page lists every rule loaded by the engine — bundled SigmaHQ rules plus any custom directories from detection.sigma_rules_dirs.
-Filter by tactic, technique, logsource, or free text.
-Toggle a rule on/off (changes are persisted) or open the YAML to review the detection condition.
+Section titled “Sigma Rules”The Sigma rules screen lists every rule loaded by the engine — bundled SigmaHQ rules plus any custom directories from detection.sigma_rules_dirs.
+Filter by status, precision, or free text; toggle a rule on/off (changes are persisted).

 URL Hash Routing